MagicIdentity/Developers/docs/tutorials/app_development/write_your_app.md

 ---
 layout: page
-title: Write Web Page
+title: Write Your App
-parent: Local Development
+parent: App Development
 back: Prerequisites
-next: Write Web Agent
+next: Publish Your App
 ---
 # Step 1
 Open a console window and create a skeleton Vite app called `myapp`, to be built using